-Beginning in 2012, Christian Solidarity International (CSI) has organized a series of public panel discussions on freedom of religion and the future of religious minorities in the Middle East.
-Our goal is to end the religious cleansing currently taking place in the region.
+Between 2012 and 2017, Christian Solidarity International (CSI) organized a series of public panel discussions on freedom of religion and the future of religious minorities in the Middle East.
+Our goal was and is to end the religious cleansing currently taking place in the region.
 The future of the Middle East must be one in which minorities and their rights are protected, and all are able to live their lives free of persecution and discrimination.

-For this lecture series, CSI invites expert speakers with in-depth knowledge on the region, its power structures and societies.
-Along with the panelists, they discuss current developments, the parties involved, and possible solutions to the crisis.
+For CSI’s Lecture Series ‘The Future of Religious Minorities in the Middle East’, CSI invited expert speakers with in-depth knowledge on the region, its power structures and societies.
+Along with the panelists they discussed current developments, the parties involved, and possible solutions to the crisis.

-Other events were held as part of the CSI-supported conference “The Future of Religious Minorities in the Middle East, North Africa and the Two Sudans” at St Antony’s College at the University of Oxford, in June 2013.
+Other talks were delivered at the CSI-supported conference ‘The Future of Religious Minorities in the Middle East, North Africa and the Two Sudans’ at St Antony’s College at the University of Oxford, in June 2013.

 Christian Solidarity International (CSI) is an international Christian human rights organization, campaigning for religious liberty and human dignity, and assisting victims of religious persecution, victimized children and victims of catastrophe.
 CSI was founded in 1977 in Switzerland by Rev. Hans Stückelberger, following peaceful demonstrations in support of persecuted Christians.